finbourne/lusid-sdk-java-preview/sdk/docs/ChartOfAccountsApi.md

     String scope = "scope_example"; // String | The scope of the Chart of Accounts String code = "code_example"; // String | The code of the Chart of Accounts OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the General Ledger Profiles.
 Defaults to returning the latest version of each General Ledger Profile if not specified.
-    Integer start = 56; // Integer | The start of the pager for the list of General Ledger Profiles String page = "page_example"; // String | The pagination token to use to continue listing General Ledger Profiles; this              value is returned from the previous call.
+    String page = "page_example"; // String | The pagination token to use to continue listing General Ledger Profiles; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For example, to filter on the General Ledger profiles type, specify \"type eq 'PeriodBoundary'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. try {
-      PagedResourceListOfGeneralLedgerProfileResponse result = apiInstance.listGeneralLedgerProfiles(scope, code, asAt, start, page, limit, filter);
+      PagedResourceListOfGeneralLedgerProfileResponse result = apiInstance.listGeneralLedgerProfiles(scope, code, asAt, page, limit, filter);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ChartOfAccountsApi#listGeneralLedgerProfiles");